-Concealed hinges, sometimes also called European cup hinges, are a type of hinge designed specifically to be invisible when the objects to which they are attached to are in use.
-Concealed hinges are very common and are frequently sold in hardware stores for people making furniture or replacing hinges.
-Per customer request, they can be ordered in special materials or finishes directly through the manufacturer.
+Concealed hinges are a type of hinge designed specifically to be invisible when the objects to which they are attached to are in use.
+Sometimes called European cup hinges, concealed hinges are common and frequently sold in hardware stores for people making furniture or replacing hinges.
+They can be ordered in special materials or finishes directly through the manufacturer.
 Furthermore, some companies will make custom concealed hinges.

-Concealed hinges benefit from periodic maintenance.
-If a hinge that becomes stiff or creaky, wipe it down and oil it.
+Also, concealed hinges benefit from periodic maintenance.
+If a hinge you have purchased becomes stiff or creaky, wipe it down and oil it.
 Oiling helps reduce corrosion and makes the hinge’s movement smoother and more even.
-As the piece is built or is being refinished, it is important to avoid spilling paint or varnish on the hinges.
+As the piece is built or being refinished, it is important to avoid spilling paint or varnish on the hinges.
 If this happens, it is best to opt for a new hinge.
-When replacing the hinge, it helps to look for a hinge that closely matches the footprint left behind by the previous hinge, so that it is less noticeable.
+When replacing the hinge, it helps to look for a hinge that closely matches the footprint left behind by the previous hinge so it is less noticeable.